msmith93/brenda/README.md

 Tutorial (basic use)
 --------------------

-### Getting started
+### First steps

-This tutorial is intended for use on macOS or Linux.
+This tutorial is intended for use on macOS or Linux, and Python 2 is required.

 If you don't have an AWS (Amazon Web Services) account, sign up for one now.